mikeruhl/AkkaPrismDemo/readme.md

 # AkkaPrismDemo

 This project is a loose fork from [mkb137/AkkaPrismUnityDemo](https://github.com/mkb137/AkkaPrismUnityDemo).
 It is a stock ticker demo showing Prism, Unity, and Akka.NET.
 I take no responsibility for the code quality.
-I merely copypasted the code into this solution to get it to build and run.
+I merely copy/pasted the code into this solution to get it to build and run.

 ## Getting Started